Equality, diversity and inclusion

 - to enable staff to work alongside patients and carers to determine realistic, reasonable adjustments to deliver safe, effective care to people with literacy problems, learning difficulties and dementia

-- to explore and reduce discrimination experienced by staff as identified via the 2011 staff survey considering age and ethnic origin as a priority, but reviewing all appropriate protected characteristics as part of this objective
+- to explore and reduce discrimination experienced by staff as identified via the staff survey through the development of proactive measures and support mechanisms to be implemented trustwide

 This is not to say that any other issue requiring action will be overlooked.
-Additional actions that have been identified through the consultation process with staff, patients and service users will be addressed and monitored through the trust equality and diversity working group and equality and diversity steering group.
+Additional actions that have been identified through the consultation process with staff, patients and service users will be addressed and monitored through the trust equality and diversity working group and the workforce committee.

 We welcome comments about our approach to equality and diversity and on how accessible you found the information on equality and diversity and how we could improve on this for next year.
 Please share your comments with our equality and diversity service lead, Sally Thompson on 01642 383984 or email firstname.lastname@example.org.
-Alternatively, should you have a staffing or workforce related comment you can contact our senior human resources manager Tracy Minns on 01642 624014 or email email@example.com
+Alternatively, should you have a staffing or workforce related comment you can contact assistant director of workforce Michelle Taylor on 01642 624025 or email email@example.com

 Equality and diversity annual reports